 Four others come from the ‘league path’ – those who had the opportunity due to coming second or third in those leagues which are highly ranked by UEFA but still below the biggest four.

 The champions path eventually saw Salzburg, Young Boys, Malmo and Sheriff progress to the lucrative group stage.

 Shakhtar Donetsk and Benfica got the better of Monaco and PSV to seal the last two spots via the league path.

 Who has qualified for 2021/22 Europa League?

-In the Champions League we already know all but six participants.
-But just 12 of the 32 teams who will play in the Europa League group stages are confirmed.
+In the Champions League we already knew all but six participants before qualifying.
+But just 12 of the 32 teams who will play in the UEFA Europa League group stages were confirmed.

 FA Cup winners Leicester City, who narrowly missed out on a Champions League spot for the second straight campaign, and sixth-placed Premier League team West Ham are the English representatives.

 Final Serie A placings mean Napoli and Lazio will fly the flag for Italy, with Real Sociedad and Real Betis doing the same for Spain.

 Eintracht Frankfurt and Bayer Leverkusen make up a strong Bundesliga contingent.